anonymousbitcoin/anon/README.md

-Bitcoin Private
+Anonymous Bitcoin
 ----------------

-**Bitcoin Private v1.0.12-1**
+**Anonymous Bitcoin v1.0.12-1**

 P2P Port: 7933

 RPC Port: 7932

-Bitcoin Private is a fork of Zclassic, merging in a snapshotted UTXO set of Bitcoin.
+Anonymous Bitcoin is a fork of Zclassic, merging in a snapshotted UTXO set of Bitcoin.
 BTCP is financial freedom.

 Build
 -----------------